Jacob De Gheyn Man in Arms with Helmet and Pike from the 17th century

 Description

 The engraving is part of the work “Wapenhandelinghe van Roers, Musquetten ende Spiessen”, a manual that not only contains instructions on the use of weapons but also serves as a historical document providing insights into the customs and life of soldiers of that era.
-The illustrations in the volume depict a wide range of military figures, with particular attention to details of uniforms and weapons, reflecting the tactical and military evolution after the Union of Utrecht in 1579.
+The engravings in the volume illustrate a wide range of military figures, with particular attention to details of uniforms and weapons, reflecting the tactical and military evolution after the Union of Utrecht in 1579.

-The central figure of the work, a soldier with a halberd, symbolizes not only authority and nobility but also the era in which innovative combat strategies and infantry organization, promoted by figures like Maurice of Nassau, changed the battlefield landscape in Europe.
+The central figure of the work, a soldier with a halberd, symbolizes not only authority and nobility but also the era in which innovative combat strategies and infantry organization, promoted by figures like Maurice of Nassau, transformed the battlefield landscape in Europe.

 Original antique furniture and accessories can be an excellent idea for interior decoration.
 Today, there is a growing number of enthusiasts for high-quality vintage items that possess a specific character and soul.
 This is a nod to history, craftsmanship, and the design of traditional and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

 Original Empire-style furniture dates from the late 18th to early 19th century.
-It originated during Napoleon’s reign, which emphasized resemblance and references to Roman and Greek ornamentation.
+It originated during Napoleon’s reign, which imposed a significant resemblance and references to Roman and Greek ornamentation.

 Attributes / Details